-At present, the following UAE universities recognis The American University in Dubai.
-Universities outsi Charges for the BTEC courses are payable before co e BTEC without attestation- Middlesex, Heriot Watt and de Dubai may or not recognise the qualification.
-Ompletion of the course and are not refundable once the but is a guideline for the charges for the 2021-22 co ourses last year was 2500 AED; this cost is to be reviewed ourses.
-Signed parent of (print name in full, as on passport) in class Date Note: Please return the form to the Media Tead cher while joining the course
+I (parent name) currently recognised by the UAE Ministry of Educati understand that the BTEC courses are not on and therefore cannot be attested. e BTEC without attestation- Middlesex, Heriot Watt outside Dubai may or not recognise the qualification. • ompletion of the course and are not refundable once 2 courses last year was 2500 AED; this cost is to be 2021-22 courses.
+Signed parent of (print name in full, as on passport) in class Date Note: Please return the form to the Media Teac ther while joining the course